Local Fiscal Health Dashboard – Methodology & Glossary

 What are the ten performance metrics that determine a jurisdiction’s financial score?

 Liquidity Position Score – Rates the extent to which general fund cash, cash equivalents, and investments will cover the general fund’s liabilities.
-The metric is calculated by dividing general fund cash and equivalents plus general fund investments by general fund liabilities.
+The metric is calculated by dividing general fund cash and equivalents plus general fund investments divided by general fund liabilities.
 A high liquidity ratio (ex. a ratio of 16) indicates the government has access to plenty of liquid assets to cover immediate cash outflow and will therefore be assigned a high score for this metric.
-As the State and Local Government Financial Fundamentals paper by Duffy and Giesecke notes, “a government with absolutely no liquidity is likely to file for Chapter 9 [bankruptcy] proceedings.
+On the other hand, low ratios (ex.
+0.5) will earn poor scores.
+As the State and Local Government Financial Fundamentals paper by Duffy and Giesecke notes, “a government with absolutely no liquidity is likely to file for Chapter 9 [bankruptcy] proceedings.”

 Revenue Trend Score – Rates the growth of general fund revenue over the last 3 years.
-The metric is calculated by finding the geometric annual growth rate of general fund revenues over the last three years.
+The metric is calculated by finding the geometric annual growth rate of general fund revenues for the relevant time period.
 A positive revenue growth ratio indicates growth (ex.
 A revenue growth ratio of 0.2 is a positive trend and therefore will earn a good score for this metric, whereas a revenue growth ratio of 0 or -0.1 will earn a low score).

 Pension Costs Score – Rates the portion of revenues that is consumed to fund pension obligations, and thus the fiscal burden that pension costs exert.
 The metric is calculated by dividing the actuarially required pension contribution by the revenues for that year.
 A lower ratio (ex.
 0.01) indicates a lower proportion of revenues required to fulfill the required contribution and therefore a higher score for the metric, whereas a higher ratio (ex.
 0.15 or 0.17) indicates a higher pension burden.

-Pension Funding Score – Rates the proportion of a government’s pension liability that is covered by pension assets.
+Pension Funding Score – Rates the proportion of a government’s pension liability that is covered by pension assets and investments.
 The metric is calculated by dividing fiduciary net position by total pension liability.
 A higher ratio (ex.
 0.95) indicates a higher proportion of the pension liability that is covered, and therefore will earn a higher score than a low ratio (ex.
 0.65).
+Pensions should be funded at or above 100 percent rather than the commonly suggested 80 percent.

 Pension Obligations Score – Rates the size of a government’s net pension liabilities relative to the government-wide revenue.
 The metric is calculated by dividing net pension liability by revenues.
 A lower ratio (ex.
 0 or 0.02) indicates lower obligations relative to government-wide revenues and therefore will earn a better score than a higher ratio (0.8 or 1).